7 ways to reduce your heating bills

 Heating your home

 To heat your home, you use energy.
-This can be supplied via mains gas or electricity, via ground source heat pumps, air source heat pumps, wind generated energy or solar power.
-However your home is heated, you want to use as little energy as possible and keep as much as the heat in your property, for as long as possible too.
+This can be supplied via mains gas or electricity, ground-source heat pumps, air-source heat pumps, wind-generated energy, or solar power.
+However your home is heated, you want to use as little energy as possible and keep as much heat in your property for as long as possible.

 Here are 7 ways of saving on your heating bill.